CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 ## EXERCISE 1I : Foreign keys

+1. Change the file to insert the data from above without IDs.

-Add foreign key relationship for reservations table and customers table.
+2. Change the file to add foreign key relationship for reservations table and customers table.

 ## LESSON 1J : Updating data